 Customs Permit Requirements

 A Customs In-Non-Payment (Approved Premises / Schemes) permit must be obtained before removing the goods from the Free Trade Zone/entry point or the Zero-GST warehouse under the Major Exporter Scheme (MES).
 The place of receipt code should be declared as “ME”.

 For collection of postal parcels at SingPost Centre, a MES trader must present the Customs In-Non-Payment (Approved Premises / Schemes) permit before the parcel can be released without GST payment.
 Otherwise, the MES trader will have to pay GST on the parcel.

-Read more about how to apply for import permits, GST suspension for goods removed from zero-GST warehouse under the MES and importing by postal or courier service.
+Read more about how to obtain import permits, GST suspension for goods removed from zero-GST warehouse under the MES and importing by postal or courier service.